 By closing the gender pay gap, we will also help to close the gender pensions gap by proxy.

 How can you make a difference?

-If you’d like to assist with closing the gender pay gap then there are tangible things you can do.
+If you’d like to help close the gender wage gap then there are tangible things you can do.
 It may result in you making more money and in women collectively earning a fair rate.
 Here are my tips for those that want to push for change:

 1) Vote for women where you can

 It’s important to vote.
 Your voice should always be heard and I would urge you to consider voting for female candidates where you can.

 Women serve as heads of state or government in only 22 countries according to UN Women and in the UK, only 34% of MPs are female.
 This is the first time that female representation in the UK has been this high.
 But there is still room for improvement and how can we expect issues that impact women to change, if women aren’t proportionately represented in the decision-making room?

 Of course, some men also feel passionate about closing the gender pay gap.
 But women in positions of power are probably more likely to prioritise closing the gender pay gap.
 If you’ve experienced the effects of sometimes, you’re more likely to care about it.
 That’s just human nature.
 So with that in mind, think carefully about who you’re sending to parliament to fight your cause.